brian978/docker-nginx-php-mysql/README.md

 # Connecting from a container to another container
 Since the containers are basically in their own private network you will need to use the internal port of the target container and the {{ container_name }}

-For example if you want to connect from the PHP container to the MySQL container all you need to do is use _nginxphpmysql_db_1_ as the {{ container_name }} and 3306 as the port (not the port that is forwarded outside the network, 33061)
+For example if you want to connect from the PHP container to the MySQL container all you need to do is use _nginxphpmysql_db_ as the {{ container_name }} and 3306 as the port (not the port that is forwarded outside the network, 33061)

+# Notes
+The instructions above are written with the assumption that you have the stack downloaded in a folder called nginxphpmysql